ammonharps-git/startup/conflictTest.md

-Here is some text that can cause a particular conflict!
+Here is some more text that can cause a particular conflict!
 Like this!
+Here's another change.